Air Compressors

 Non-positive Displacement Compressors

-Depend on motion to transfer energy from the compressor rotor to the air.
-Initial acceleration of the air produces a negative (suction) pressure at the inlet port, which draws air in.
+Depend on motion to transfer energy from the compressor rotor to the air, creating suction at the inlet and accelerating air to achieve compression.

 Portable Air Compressors